July 9, 2021

 Why are we so motivated?
 Some people can’t function without this equipment.
-They’re people with new or lifelong disabilities, elders, families with children with disabilities or those with a temporary need due to surgery or illness.
+They’re people with new or lifelong disabilities, older adults, families with children with disabilities, or those with a temporary need due to surgery or illness.
 Examples include:

-• a 93 year old WWII/Korea veteran needing a power wheelchair to stay in the home he and his wife raised their family and to get to his newly built accessible garden.
+• a 93-year-old WWII/Korean veteran needing a power wheelchair to stay in the home where he and his wife raised their family and to get to his newly built accessible garden.

 • a woman with cerebral palsy from Boston who no longer had the energy to walk long distances received a power wheelchair to get to her appointments and have a social life.